basarat/mobx-typescript-react/03 computed/README.md

       </>
     );
 ```
+* We can do it easily with a simple condition check and showing a div if the condition is met

 ***click the button in the demo***
 * Now when we click the button we get this new div showing up.